Captain without a ship - Marcos clan mayor at eye of Philippine storm

 A week later, an average of only 70 city officials, many of whom lost homes and loved ones, were showing up for work each day, compared to a staff of 2,500 before Haiyan struck.

-"This is very lamentable because we are doing everything we can to help the people and fulfill our duties and responsibilities as elected leaders," he said.
+"This is very lamentable because we are doing everything we can to help the people and fulfil our duties and responsibilities as elected leaders," he said.

 DISASTER POLITICS